GabeScott/standard-works-vault/General Conference/1981 April - We Are Called to Spread the Light.md

 The light to be spread was carried by a group of dedicated young men and women who had taken upon themselves to bring the light of the gospel into every home that they were allowed to enter.
 Their power stations were the mission headquarters in Southeast Asia, and their power lines were the lines of priesthood authority, without which the system could never function.

-These missionaries also witnessed joy and gratitude when the first glimpses of eternal light were brought into the lives of their converts and when the new members learned to sing in their own language during family home evening, “There is beauty all around, when there’s love at home.” (“There Is Beauty All Around,” Hymns, no. 169.)
+These missionaries also witnessed joy and gratitude when the first glimpses of eternal light were brought into the lives of their converts and when the new members learned to sing in their own language during family home evening, “There is beauty all around, when there’s love at home.” (“There Is Beauty All Around,” *Hymns,* no. 169.)

 Every time a new mission is opened up, branches of the Church are established, or stakes of Zion are organized, bright lights start to shine forth, bringing to mind the words of the hymn:

-The morning breaks; the shadows flee;
+>The morning breaks; the shadows flee;

-Lo, Zion’s standard is unfurled!
+>Lo, Zion’s standard is unfurled!

-The dawning of a brighter day
+>The dawning of a brighter day

-Majestic rises on the world.
+>Majestic rises on the world.

-(“The Morning Breaks; the Shadows Flee,” Hymns, no. 269.)
+>

 Brothers and sisters, is this spreading of the light to every nation not a miracle?

 Is this charge to reach out to every household in order to bring light, love, and happiness to our fellowmen not a sacred obligation?
-Especially when we know that the Savior said, “Verily I say unto you all: Arise and shine forth, that thy light may be a standard for the nations.”
-(D&C 115:5.)
+Especially when we know that the Savior said, “Verily I say unto you all: Arise and shine forth, that thy light may be a standard for the nations.” ([[D&C 115.5|D&C 115:5]].)

 Who are “you all” now, on this very day, the fourth of April, 1981?